Linus4/csgoverview/README.md

 1. Download the latest compiled version (`.zip`) from the [releases page](https://github.com/Linus4/csgoverview/releases).
-1. Create a folder and extract the `.zip` file it.
+1. Create a folder and extract the `.zip` file into it.
 1. Download the overview images from [this repository](https://github.com/zoidbergwill/csgo-overviews) and put them into the same folder.